If you’ve decided this is the year you’ll replace your home furnace, begin your research now so your new system is in place in time for winter.

 You’ll find there are many brands to choose from, with modern features and energy-efficient options that should factor into your purchasing decision.

-In this guide, we explain the most important features of residential gas furnaces, furnace replacement and present home heating enhancements that can work together with your system.
+In this guide, we explain the most important features of residential gas furnaces (and whether you should consider converting to a gas furnace), furnace replacement and present home heating enhancements that can work together with your system.

-Given the times with internet search, homeowners can search for value in any and all household purchases they make.
+Given the times with internet search, homeowners can search for information and value in any household purchase they make.

 The higher the AFUE percentage, the more efficient the furnace or heat pump is.
 (I discuss more on AFUE in chapter 3).

 Each brand of furnace offers a similar array of key features, depending on price.
-Understanding the different parts of your gas furnance can help you perform maintenance and diagnose problems correctly.
+Understanding the different parts of your gas furnace can help you perform maintenance and diagnose problems correctly.

 Variable-speed Blowers - “variable speed” refers to the furnace's fan motor, which moves at different speeds to control the flow of heat and cool air in your home.